starkinfra/sdk-php/README.md

 # Testing in Sandbox

 Your initial balance is zero.
-For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating an starkbank.Invoice.
+For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating a starkbank.Invoice.

 In the Sandbox environment, most of the created starkbank.Invoices will be automatically paid, so there's nothing else you need to do to add funds to your account.
 Just create